 Here are five steps we recommend you begin with before diving into your home daycare business plan.
 We recommend you start with these because some of them might take a few weeks to complete.
-You will need to know the home daycare regulations and required certification for your local area to complete your business plan.
+You will need to know the home daycare regulations, required certifications and licensing requirements for your local area to complete your business plan.
 We don’t cover the exact regulations for each country, state or city.

 Licensed vs. Private Home Daycares